The Quest for AI That Remembers Conversations

 - Sequence Models: Using models that are inherently good at understanding sequences, like Recurrent Neural Networks (RNNs) or Transformers, to process and retrieve time-ordered information.
 For a deeper look, see Temporal Reasoning in AI Memory.

-Storing user conversations raises significant privacy and security concerns.
+Storing user conversations raises significant privacy and security concerns, especially for persistent chat memory.

 - The Problem: Sensitive personal information, financial details, or confidential discussions could be stored.
 Unauthorized access or misuse of this data can have severe consequences.